 Our professors in the legal writing program are dedicated to both teaching and scholarship.
-They present regularly at national and regional conferences and are leaders of national legal writing organizations.
+They present at international, national, and cross-discipline conferences and are leaders of national legal writing organizations.
 They also serve as editors of peer-reviewed journals.
 Many of the legal writing faculty have received competitive grants for their teaching and scholarship.
 And several faculty members have been selected to attend scholarly writing workshops and to be facilitators at those workshops.
 They regularly conduct continuing legal education seminars and publish scholarship on the practice and teaching of law.

 In 2006, the Legal Writing Institute selected Rutgers - Camden as the host of the LWI Idea Bank.
 With nearly 2,100 members, LWI is the world's largest organization dedicated to advancing the field of legal writing.
 Click here for the LWI website.